How Infrared Cameras Can Help Prevent the Spread of COVID-19

 Since a coronavirus vaccine is still months away from creation and mass distribution, the only way to slow down this virus is by limiting its exposure.
 Implementing coronavirus temperature screenings in airports, transportation hubs and ports, hospitals, and other locales helps reduce the pace of spread.

 When combined with other clinical diagnostic procedures, infrared cameras are highly efficient and effective tools to use in temperature screenings.
-Infrared cameras detect elevated skin temperatures, alerting the possible presence of a fever.
-The fever, whether due to coronavirus or another underlying cause, can then be confirmed by further tests.
+Infrared cameras detect elevated skin temperatures.

 Thanks to the latest infrared technology, there are devices that, when used adjunctively with other methods of detection, can help slow the spread of COVID-19.